Choosing a Home Builder is an Important Decision – Here’s How to Get it Right

 - Your local Home Builder’s Association (find them at www.nahb.com)

 Ask for references and call every one.
-Many of my clients ask for references – but very few actually call.
 Take the time to call references and ask questions.
 You’ll be surprised what people will tell you, good and bad!

 Is it a lot of work?
-Well, yeah – but you’re spending a lot of money.
+Yes, but you’re spending a lot of money.
 Protect your investment and your sanity by finding out everything you can about the builders you’re considering.